abscondment/threebrothers.org/public/blog/on-flashing-ocz-vertex-firmware/post.markdown

 appears as locked/frozen, suspend the computer and wake it up again.
 Or even plug the drive in after booting up, although this seems marginally risky for drives that already contain data.
-Either of these shouldtrick the drive into unfreezing (I only verified the first).
+Either of these should trick the drive into unfreezing (I only verified the first).

 Simple, yet unintuitive.